Friday, June 22, 2018

 Down and Up

-mosquito knot, and skunk lily in the shade's green paddles,
+mosquito knot; skunk lilies in the shade's green paddles,

 whence the turn-back clambering, weight of self.